Intersecting defects in gauge theory, quantum spin chains, and Knizhnik-Zamolodchikov equations: Quantum T-Q equations as Dyson-Schwinger equations

 Then we obtain the following difference equation for the vacuum expectation value of the $Q$-observable, called the \textit{quantum T-Q equation}:

 In terms of the redefined $Q$-observables, the quantum T-Q equation is written as

 Note that the quantum T-Q equation is valid with two non-zero $\Omega$-background parameters $\ve_1$ and $\ve_2$; and also that the vacuum expectation value of the $Q$-observable involves nontrivial ensemble average over partitions.
-In the limit $\ve_1 \to 0$, the ensemble average is dominated by the evaluation on the limit shape \cite{Nekrasov:2003rj}.
-In particular, the vacuum expectation value of the $Q$-observable becomes a regular function in $x$, which we may call the Baxter $Q$-operator \cite{bax}.
+In the limit $\ve_1 \to 0$, the ensemble average is dominated by the evaluation on the limit shape \cite{Nekrasov:2003rj, Poghossian:2010pn}.\footnote{See also \cite{Nikita:IV, Poghosyan:2016mkh, Jeong:2017mfh, Jeong:2017pai} for other studies of the relation between the Baxter TQ equation and the null-vector decoupling equation for degenerate vertex operator in vertex algebra.} In particular, the vacuum expectation value of the $Q$-observable becomes a regular function in $x$, which we may call the Baxter $Q$-operator \cite{bax}.
 The quantum T-Q equation reduces to the Baxter T-Q equation for $XXX_{\mathfrak{sl}_2}$ spin chain satisfied by the $Q$-operator.
 The spectra of Hamiltonians, encoded in the coefficients of the polynomial $T_N(x)$, are given by the vacuum expectation values of the chiral observables $\Tr \phi ^k$ in the NS limit.
 The Baxter T-Q equation obtained in this way is identical to the one in \cite{Nikita-Pestun-Shatashvili} arising from the $q$-characters of the same $\EN=2$ gauge theory.